Sapio Vestra Hostis (Know your enemy):

 The Gibb River Road is not the untamed rudimentary track it once was, but it still needs to be respected and travellers would be well advised to make suitable and thorough preparations.
 The road surface is often heavily corrugated and the annual grading program relies upon the existing indigenous substrate.
 Graders will often kick up sizeable rocks that can smash at the under body of vehicles or expose sharp rock edges primed to tear at the sidewalls of your tyres.
-Then there are 'Jump Ups', off camber corners, the omnipresent dust and deep river crossings to consider................It really is a modern day motoring adventure.
+Then there are 'Jump Ups', off camber corners, the omnipresent dust and deep river crossings to consider................It remains a modern day motoring adventure.

 Four Wheel Drive Vs. Soft Wheel Drive:

 During The Dry, just about anything goes.
-It’s The Wet, or the road conditions just after The Wet that draws a savage rebuke from the Kimberley.
+But it’s The Wet, or the road conditions just after The Wet that draws a savage rebuke from the Kimberley.
 Modern high clearance four-wheel drives will manage the trip with opulent comfort and safety.
 What’s more, they’ll do it time and time again without so much as a creaking complaint.
 Drive to the conditions having regard to the visibility, the terrain, your vehicle’s capability and your ability (that's real ability, NOT your imagined ability) and you’re there.

 Soft wheel drives will perform admirably with genuine (soft) road credibility.
 Let’s remember where we are, this is the Gibb River Road during the Dry Season with more driving company than we’d actually prefer.
 It’s a rough, unsealed road with tons of dust, some nasty corrugations and some pretty intimidating river crossings.
-With some care and preparation (and the assistance from real 4WDs) even the river crossings can be overcome.
-I wouldn’t want to do the trip again for fear of shaking the car apart and I reckon the electrics are suspect, but there’s no reason it can’t be done………… it’s just I wouldn’t do it..............at least not in a car I owned.
+With some care and preparation (and occasional assistance from real 4WDs), even the river crossings can be overcome.
+I wouldn’t want to do the trip again for fear of shaking the car apart and I reckon the electrics are suspect, but there’s no reason it can’t be done………… it’s just I wouldn’t do it..............at least not in any car I owned.

 Every Trailer is Epic:

 Our very first Gibb trailer was gold.
-Modified by guests of Her Majesty at the Broome Regional Prison, it was a garden-variety 6x4 trailer - just like the one at your place.
-The guys attached a hinged plywood lid to the top of the trailer to create some usable, though not entirely dust free, storage for all our camping gear underneath and on top they welded and formed some C channel to create four bike racks that secured the wheels of the bikes to prevent damage to the frames.
+Modified by guests of Her Majesty at the Broome Regional Prison, it was a garden-variety 6x4 trailer - probably just like the one at your place.
+The guys attached a hinged plywood lid to the top of the trailer to create some usable, though not entirely dust free, storage for our camping gear underneath and on top, they welded and formed some C channel to create four bike racks that secured the wheels of the bikes to prevent damage to the frames.
 For additional stability it relied on some luggage straps attached to the handlebars and proved very effective.
 I reckon anyone handy with a welder and a spare weekend could knock one up.

 Uber Camper Trailer: